openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/09/24

-* The 40TB /storage/math/projects partition is 100% full.
+* 10am The 40TB /storage/math/projects partition is 100% full.
 Until this is corrected no one can add any files there.
-Moving the largest user directories to /scratch and conracting the users individually.
+Moving the largest user directories to /scratch and contacting the users individually.
 The /scratch directory is accessible from all alderaan nodes but not /colibri or /score.

+* 4pm /storage/math/projects is at 96%.
+Please do not put any large new files there, make a directory in /scratch instead.

 ### 2022/09/14